RubenEschauzier/Link-Traversal-Demo-SolidLab/README.md

 ## TODO:

 - [ ] Logger for forum list breaks the query, without it it is fast
+- [ ] Logger filter does not work properly it 1. can't filter out determined first entry logs for binding join.
+Also that log doesn't show the entry properly.
+2. It doesn't filter out things that should be filtered out.
+Probably something async. (before Ruben T)
-- [ ] Authentication either through fake account or real authentication (after Ruben T is back)
+- [ ] Authentication either through fake account or real authentication
 - [ ] Topology visualizer using statistic-traversal-topology (before Ruben T is back)